rkumar/zfm/README.md

 Sorting and Filtering
 ---------------------

-You can change the sort order of listings by pressing the MENU_KEY (backtick).
+You can change the sort order of listings by pressing the ZFM_MENU_KEY (backtick).
 You can also filter the lists in the menu so you only see today's files or recent files etc whenever you visit a directory.

 Multiple Selection of files
 ---------------------------